 Yet, I must admit, that when I took my first bite I felt a bit like kid in a candy store.
 These cookies could almost be categorized as candy but with the pizzazz of a cookie.

-Peanut Butter Marshmallow Cookies are totally the bomb!
+Peanut Butter Marshmallow Cookies

 - 1¼ cups 166 grams all purpose flour